Resources for Adults

 Medicare Basics Workshop – Westchester Seniors Out Speaking

-The Library presented a free workshop by Westchester Seniors Out Speaking – Medicare Basics.
+Join us Friday, October 6, 11:00am, for a presentation by Westchester Seniors Out Speaking – Medicare Basics.
 A review of Medicare comparing original Medicare and Medicare HMO’s Medigap (supplemental plans) and cost savings programs such as EPIC.
 Co-sponsored by the Town of Bedford, Recreation and Parks Department.
 Learn more aboubt WSOS here.

 For personalized counseling on Medicare and related senior benefits, contact the Westchester Library Systems’ SBIC Helpline at 914-231-3260.
 You will receive a call back within two business days.
 Or walk into one of their free counseling sites.
 Locations and hours are recorded on our Helpline (press “2”) and are available at: http://www.westchesterlibraries.org/senior-benefits-information-centers/.